 While sometimes it can be difficult to find movies that your senior loved one will like, this summer, Hollywood has a handful of new films that every demographic will love.
 Give your elderly loved one a reason to head to his or her local cinema with this list of new movie releases.
-Presented by a leading provider of senior home care in Anchorage, here is a list of current films that will appeal to an elderly audience.
+Presented by a leading provider of senior home care, Anchorage families count on, here is a list of current films that will appeal to an elderly audience.

 1. Love and Mercy